 - In the bowl of your stand-mixer, add 1 cup of mashed sweet potato and the warm milk/butter mixture, mix with a whisk to combine.
 Check the temperature of the liquid mixture to make sure it is not more than 110°F to ensure a safe temperature for the yeast.

-- Now add the flour mixture set aside earlier along with the activated yeast to the liquid mixture in the stand-mixer bowl.
+- Now add the flour mixture set aside earlier along with the activated yeast, and vanilla to the liquid mixture in the stand-mixer bowl.
 Knead with the dough hook on medium speed for 1-2 minutes just until the dough starts to come away from the side of the bowl.
 At this stage, if the dough seems too wet to handle, add a little bit of the reserved flour to it, a tablespoon at a time, just enough so it is not a sticky mess.

 - Scrape the dough out on a lightly floured counter, shape into a ball, put it back into the bowl and allow to rise at room temperature overnight or until double in size, this may take a 2 - 4 hours or longer depending on the ambient temperature.

 - The next day, or when the dough has risen enough, turn it out on a lightly floured counter again.
 If the dough stick the the side of the bowl, just use a scraper to get it all out.
 Divide dough into 2 ounce portions and shape them into round balls.
 This batch will make about 18.

 - Place the dough balls on parchment line baking sheets about 2 inches apart and let them rise for about 2 hours or until at least double in size.
 You may need 2 or more baking sheets.

 - Prepare egg wash by beating one egg with 1 tablespoon of water.
 Brush the top of the risen dough with egg wash very lightly, and bake for 15 minutes until golden brown.